Real person fiction: Real person slash

 Real person slash (RPS), also known in some circles as real-life slash (RLS), involves relationships.
-(See slash fiction for more on the subtleties and variations in definition.)
 These are usually complete fabrications, not based on any real-life indications of the subject's sexual orientation, but on the fantasies of the author and the desire to experiment with perceived or invented erotic subtext between the idols in question.
 Slash is roughly equal in popularity to less controversial types of real person fiction.

 The content of the stories can range from the mildly romantic, involving deep friendships and innocent crushes, to carefully written love stories, all the way to explicit erotica.

 Due to the potentially libelous nature of some stories, and the knowledge or fear that some celebrities dislike slash fiction involving themselves, some fan fiction communities denounce RPS fiction and do not allow it on their websites.

 This type of RPF also brings up issues of consent and objectification of real people.